Open Content Program

 - Classification Paintings

 1. According to Florence Ingersoll-Smouse.
 Pater: Biographie et Catalogue Critique.
-Paris: Les Beaux-Arts, 1921.
-No. 327: “Collection du comte d'Elva.
+Paris: Les Beaux-Arts, 1921, no. 327: “Collection du comte d'Elva.
 Ferdinand Bischoffsheim.
 Collection du comte de Noailles.”
+Marie-Laure Bischoffsheim married Charles de Noailles, Comte de Noailles (1891-1981) in 1923, which could be why his name appeared in Ingersoll-Smouse’s provenance for 1991.248.

 3. Felix Wildenstein is listed as the owner of 1991.248 in the exhibition catalogue for The Fourth Loan Exhibition Old Masters: French Painting of the Eighteenth Century.
 Detroit Institute of Arts, Michigan, December 2, 1926 - December 20, 1926, no. 44.
-Felix Wildenstein was president of the New York branch of Wildenstein & Company and could have kept 1991.248 in his personal collection, but this is unlikely as Wildenstein & Co. is listed as the lender of 1991.248 at later exhibitions in 1935 at the Baltimore Museum of Art, 1946 at the Brooklyn Institute of Art and Sciences, 1951 and 1953 at Wildenstein in London, 1954 at the Isaac Delgado Museum of Art, 1954 at the Carnegie Institute Department of Fine Arts, 1958 at the Munich Residenz, 1959 at the Baltimore Museum of Art, and 1964 at the Nationalmuseum (Stockholm).
+Felix Wildenstein was president of the New York branch of Wildenstein & Company.
+Wildenstein & Co. is listed as the lender of 1991.248 to exhibitions in 1935 at the Baltimore Museum of Art, 1946 at the Brooklyn Institute of Art and Sciences, 1951 and 1953 at Wildenstein in London, 1954 at the Isaac Delgado Museum of Art, 1954 at the Carnegie Institute Department of Fine Arts, 1958 at the Munich Residenz, 1959 at the Baltimore Museum of Art, and 1964 at the Nationalmuseum (Stockholm).
 Wildenstein and Company, New York, is also listed as the owner of 1991.248 in Florence Ingersoll-Smouse.
 Pater: Biographie et Catalogue Critique.
-Paris: Les Beaux-Arts, 1928.
-No. 327.
+Paris: Les Beaux-Arts, 1928, no. 327.